The

 implementers forum with a low cost technology.

-concentrate on his application.
-Because of the serial interface, just a few pins
+application.
+Because of the serial interface

 are needed.